Atacama Desert: Extreme weather events

+In early 2019, extreme heat and wildfires in Chile resulted in heavy flooding in the Atacama.
+At least 6 people died and 346 homes were destroyed.

 Flora

 In spite of the geographic and climatic conditions of the desert, a rich variety of flora has evolved there.
 Over 500 species have been gathered within the border of this desert.
 These species are characterized by their extraordinary ability to adapt to this extreme environment.
-The most common species are herbs and flowers such as thyme, llareta, and saltgrass (Distichlis spicata), and where humidity is sufficient, trees such as the chañar (Geoffroea decorticans), the pimiento tree, and the leafy algarrobo (Prosopis chilensis).
+The most common species are herbs and flowers such as thyme, llareta, and saltgrass, and where humidity is sufficient, trees such as the chañar, the pimiento tree and the leafy algarrobo.